News Release: Couple described as “always about the greater good” named 2017 Seattle-King County First Citizens

 Medina residents Bill and Jill Ruckelshaus are the 79th recipients of the prestigious award and the eighth couple to be saluted for their inspiring leadership and contributions to the area’s quality of life.

-“Bill and Jill Ruckelshaus, as dynamic individuals and as a couple, have enriched us in countless ways.
-We look forward to thanking them at the civic celebration on May 25,” said Sam DeBord, president of Seattle King County REALTORS, which created the award in 1939.
+“Bill and Jill Ruckelshaus, as dynamic individuals and as a couple, have enriched us in countless ways,” said Sam DeBord, president of Seattle King County REALTORS, which created the award in 1939.

 Last year’s honoree, Phyllis Campbell, said the duo “have always been about the greater good, making our lives better for both current and future generations.
 Their imprint has been in so many places in our community and in our nation, whether it is business, politics, the environment or education,” added Campbell, the chairman, Pacific Northwest, for JPMorgan Chase & Co.